aelkouhen/aelkouhen.github.io/_posts/data-redis/2023-03-07-data-redis-part-3.md

 Blocking greatly simplifies the client's logic, but for long-running tasks, it is sometimes desired to have the client continue its work while the function is executed.
 RedisGears batch functions can be executed in this non-client-blocking mode by adding the `UNBLOCKING` argument to the `RG.PYEXECUTE` command.
 For example, we can run the first version of our simple function in a nonblocking fashion like so:

-{% highlight shell linenos %}
+{% highlight console linenos %}
-cat myFunction.py | redis-cli -h redis-12000.cluster.redis-process.demo.redislabs.com -p 12000 -x RG.PYEXECUTE UNBLOCKING
+$ cat myFunction.py | redis-cli -h redis-12000.cluster.redis-process.demo.redislabs.com -p 12000 -x RG.PYEXECUTE UNBLOCKING
 "0000000000000000000000000000000000000000-0"
 {% endhighlight %}